AguaClara/aguaclara_tutorial/AguaClara_Interactive_Tutorial.md

 # GitHub Basics
-Congratulations!
+Congrats!
 You've completed this interactive tutorial.
 Now all you need to do is save your work and put it on your personal repository.
 Toggle the Git Tab using `Cntrl + Shift + 9`.

 1. Stage your changes.
 2. In your commit message write that you've completed the tutorial.